Manisha

-According to Hindu mythology, Manisha is the Hindu goddess of the enterity.
-When used in this context, it symbolizes intelligence and desire.
-In Sanskrit, the word 'Manisha' means decisive wisdom or determinate knowledge.
-Such knowledge is resolute and completely free of any doubt.

-Uses
+Manisha (मनीषा) is a Sanskrit term meaning intelligence and desire.

+Usage

-Manisha is a feminine noun, used as a girls name in India.
-It is mainly used in Hindu religion.
-Rashi or Zodiac sign of name Manisha is Simha or Leo.
+Manisha is used as a Hindu female name in India.

-Origin

 The Sanskrit term Manīṣā can be transliterated into English as Manisa or Manisha.
 The noun Manisha appears as early as the Rigveda Samhita and also in the Aitareya Upanishad, which is a part of the second book of Aitareya Aranyaka of Rigveda.
 And in the Rigveda Samhita, Manisha in most of the places is used to mean, ‘praise’.

 However, both Adi Shankaracharya and Sayanacharya have stated that Manisha means "the independence of intellect (mati)’.
 Therefore, Manisha can be deciphered as "the intelligence which is capable of independent logical reasoning and rational analysis in determining truth or facts".

 However, in Bengali, Manisha is reference given to goddess of wish.

 While, according to Sanskrit-English dictionary, Manisha has several meanings, some of them are: